Jade Cline Reveals She Is ‘Nervous’ And ‘Excited’ For First Season On ‘Teen Mom 2’

-The new season of Teen Mom 2 is set to premiere on Tuesday night and a new face is coming to the show.
-Jade Cline is set to share her story on the show in place of Jenelle Evans who was let go from the show earlier this year.
-Now, Jade is speaking out to Pop Culture about coming to the show.
+The new season of Teen Mom 2 is set to premiere on Tuesday night, and a new face is coming to the show.
+Jade Cline is set to share her story on the show in place of Jenelle Evans, who was let go from the show earlier this year.
+Now, Jade is speaking out to Pop Culture about coming to the series.

 “I feel like this show’s been on for a long time, and I’m super surprised and happy people felt so highly of my story.
 I feel like everyone seems really happy.”